v79/AWS-CDK-Gradle-Kotlin-Template/README.md

 The gradle `run` task is configured to be dependent on the `shadowJar` task of the Lambda submodule, so that the Lambda is always recompiled before the CDK synthesis takes place (as `cdk synth` builds and executes the main project class).

+As this relies on AWS CDK, you must have `node` installed.